Ongoing Event Series

 The Patient Voice series, also known as the Charles James Nabors, Ph.D.
 Conference Series, recognizes and honors Dr. Charles James Nabors, a civil rights activist, former anatomy professor, and the first African American professor at the University of Utah School of Medicine.
 The series showcases patient voices from various communities and their thoughts on how to improve health care quality.
 Each month's presentation focuses on a different community.
 Sessions are free and open to the public and qualifiy for AMA and CME credit.

 Community Read is a monthly reading & journaling group hosted by the Spencer S. Eccles Health Sciences Library and the Office for Health Equity and Inclusion.
-For the 2020 spring semester, we'll be focusing on birthing justice and the maternal mortality rate for Black women.
+Summer sessions are co-sponsored by the Native American Research Internship (NARI) and the American Indian Resource Center (AIRC).
 Lunch is provided and each session is eligible for CME credit.